 Ask if your guests have special dietary needs and clearly communicate special needs to your caterer.

-Order a wide variety to meet the needs of vegetarians, vegans, etc., and those who are more health-conscious.
+Order a wide variety to meet the diverse dietary needs of those who are more health-conscious.
 Information on how to choose healthier options for events can be found at The Georgia Tech Healthy Meeting Guide.

 If your audience dominates a specific culture or religion, be sure to serve cuisine appropriate for them.

 Planning a lunch meeting?
 Opt for an easy-to-eat, fortifying lunch that is pre-prepared.
 If the meal is to offer a reprieve from a day-long meeting, consider a more playful meal that allows guests to customize choices (i.e. sundae bar).

 If coordinating a stand-up reception, steer clear of anything with bones, dipping sauces, shells, etc.

 Remember to assess your space and time constraints and order food that complements each.

 Depending upon the nature of your event, you may have 5 to 15 percent attrition and can almost guarantee a few walk-ups.
 Discuss with your caterer the overage percent they prepare.